Eth-H/ResourceSummaries/guides/unix/shell/apps/txt-editors/vim/keybindings/old_all.md

-# nani
-    % - move to matching character (default supported pairs: '()', '{}', '[]' - use <code>:h matchpairs</code> in vim for more info)
 # Change mode
     from normal mode to
         command mode- :
         insert- any insert command (EG i)
-        visual manual/line/block- v, V, ctrl + v selection- gh
+        visual- v, V, ctrl + v
+        selection- gh
-        operator pending- any command that leaves an operation pending (eg y, d) replace, virtual replace - R,gR
-    back to normal- esc, Ctrl + [
+        operator pending- any command that leaves an operation pending (eg y, d) back to normal- esc, Ctrl + [
 # normal mode
+    Editing
+        r - replace a single character
+        J - join line below to the current one with one space in between gJ - join line below to the current one without space in between gwip - reflow paragraph
+        xp - transpose two letters (delete and paste) u - undo
+        Ctrl + r - redo
+        . - repeat last command
-## motions (cursor movement)
+    motions (cursor movement)
-can prefix any motion with a count
         h,j,k,l - mv left/down/up/right
-    H,M,L - mv top/middle/bottom of screen
+        H,M,L: - mv top/middle/bottom of screen

-    w,e - jump forwards to the start/end of a word
-    W,E - start/end but counts puncuation as part of the word b - jump backwards to the start of a word
+        w - jump forwards to the start of a word, W - jump forwards to the start of a word (words can contain punctuation) e - jump forwards to the end of a word, E - jump forwards to the end of a word (words can contain punctuation) b - jump backwards to the start of a word, B - jump backwards to the start of a word (words can contain punctuation)

-    B - backwards to start but counts puncuation as part of the word 0,$ - jump to the start/end of the line
-### go
+        % - move to matching character (default supported pairs: '()', '{}', '[]' - use <code>:h matchpairs</code> in vim for more info)
-    g_,^ - jump to the last/first non-blank char of the line gg,G - go to the first/last line of the document [num]gg, [num]G - go to specifc line number
+        0 - jump to the start of the line, $ - jump to the end of the line g_ - jump to the last non-blank character of the line, ^ - jump to the first non-blank character of the line gg - go to the first line of the document, G - go to the last line of the document 5G - go to line 5
-### to key
-    fx,tx - jump to next/beforenext occurrence of chars x
-    Fx,Tx - jump to previous/afterprevious occurence of chars x
-    ;,, - repeat previous f, t, F or T movement in direction/backwards
-### bracket jumps
-    },{ - jump to next/prev paragraph (func/block)
-    ),( - jump to next/prev sentance
-    ],[ - jump to next/prev section, if not defined by vimscript/plugin will default to { or }
-### mv cursor
-    zz - center cursor on screen
+        fx - jump to next occurrence of character x, tx - jump to before next occurrence of character x Fx - jump to previous occurence of character x, Tx - jump to after previous occurence of character x ; - repeat previous f, t, F or T movement, , - repeat previous f, t, F or T movement, backwards } - jump to next paragraph (or function/block, when editing code), { - jump to previous paragraph (or function/block, when editing code) zz - center cursor on screen
-    <C-y>,<C-e> - move screen up/down one line (without moving cursor)
+        Ctrl + e - move screen down one line (without moving cursor) Ctrl + y - move screen up one line (without moving cursor) Ctrl + b - move back one full screen
-    <C-b>,<C-f> - move back/forward one full screen
+        Ctrl + f - move forward one full screen
-    <C-d>,<C-u> - move/back forward 1/2 a screen
+        Ctrl + d - move forward 1/2 a screen
-## operators
-can prefix any operator with a count generally can suffix with a motion can suffix a visual selection to act on it some operators put you in operator pending mode until anouther operator or motion is typd
+        Ctrl + u - move back 1/2 a screen
+        Tip Prefix a cursor movement command with a number to repeat it.
+For example, 4j moves down 4 lines.
-### copy/cut/paste (uses the unamed (local vim) clipboard)
+    Cut and paste (uses the unamed (local vim) clipboard) yy - yank (copy) a line
-    y - yank, operator pending mode
-    yy,y_ - yank (copy) a line
         2yy - yank (copy) 2 lines
-        yw - yank (copy) the characters of the word from the cursor position to the start of the next word p - put (paste) the clipboard after cursor
+        yw - yank (copy) the characters of the word from the cursor position to the start of the next word y$ - yank (copy) to end of line p - put (paste) the clipboard after cursor
         P - put (paste) before cursor
-    d - delete, operator pending mode
         dd - delete (cut) a line
         2dd - delete (cut) 2 lines
-        dw - delete (cut) the chars of the word from the cursor position to the start of the next word D - delete (cut) to the end of the line x - delete (cut) character
+        dw - delete (cut) the characters of the word from the cursor position to the start of the next word D - delete (cut) to the end of the line d$ - delete (cut) to the end of the line x - delete (cut) character

-    //use global clipboard
-        //vim compiled with +clipboard
+        specify clipboard (make sure have up-to vim installed for global clipboard compatibility) use global clipbaord
                 "+y
                 "+p

-### Editing
-    r - replace a single character
-    J - join line below to the current one with one space in between u,<C-r> - undo/redo
-    . - repeat last command
-    //see c in insert mode section
-    >>,<< - indent text right/left

-#### special
-    gJ - join line below to the current one without space in between gwip - reflow paragraph

-## text obj cmds
-vim only, require +textobjects at compile time can be used in visual or operator pending modes
-### select a non-block obj
-start with a: select a obj including whitespace start with i: select inner obj which doesnt include whitespace
-    aw - a word
-    iw - inner word
-    aW - a WORD
-    iW - inner WORD
-    as - a sentance
-    is - inner sentance
-    ap - a paragraph
-    ip - inner paragraph
-### select between block/delms
-a variations: include the delm i variations: exclude the delm
-    a],a[  - a [] block
-        EG a[xxxxxxxxx]czc da] -> aczc
-    i],i[  - inner [] block
-    a),a(,ab - a () block
-    i),i(,ib - inner () block
-    a>,a<, a <> block
-    i>,i<, inner <> block
-    a},a{,aB - a {} block
-    i},i{,iB - inner {} block
-    a",a',a` - a quotes block
-    i",i',i` - inner quotes block
-    at - tag block
-        select contents between 2 matching tags
-        if on the same line but before any tag starts, select the outermost tag it - tag block
-## registers
-registers are stored in ~/.viminfo, and will be loaded again next restart "[register letter/symbol][operator] - operate on register
-    :reg - show registers content
-    "xy - yank into register x
-    "xp - paste contents of register x
-    <C-r>[register l/s] - access registers in insert mode
-### types
-    " - unnamed/default
-        ""p = p
-    + - global/system
-    numbered registers
-        0 - contains latest yank
-        1-10 - contains latest del, 1 = most recent
-    read only registers
-        . - last inserted (i mode) text
-        % - current file path relative dir vim opened in : - last executed cmd, good with :@
-        # - alternate file, last edited file
-        <C-^> - switch between current and alternate
-    = - last search
-    macros - macros are stored in a custom register
-        EG add a semi colon to your w macro
-            :let @W='i;'

 # visual mode
 mark text
-    v,V,<C-v> - start visual mode in normal/line/block
-    V - start linewise visual mode
+    v - start visual mode, mark lines, then do a command (like y-yank) V - start linewise visual mode
-    Ctrl + v - start visual block mode o - move to other end of marked area
+    o - move to other end of marked area
+    Ctrl + v - start visual block mode
     O - move to other corner of block aw - mark a word
+    ab - a block with ()
-    ab, aB - a block with ()/{}
+    aB - a block with {}
+    ib - inner block with ()
-    ib,iB - inner block with ()/{}
+    iB - inner block with {}
     Esc - exit visual mode
 ## Visual commands
-    > - shift text right, < - shift text left, 2<, 2>
+    > - shift text right, < - shift text left, 2<, 2>, //or use . to repeat > or <
-    y,x,d - yank/del/del highlighting text
+    y - yank (copy) marked text
     d - delete marked text
     ~ - switch case
     u - all lower case, U - all upper case